vedanthv/data-engineering-portfolio/investiq-metrics/README.md

 ### Main Highlights

-- Used almost all the main AWS Services in the project
+* Used almost all the main [AWS Services](https://github.com/vedanthv/data-engineering-portfolio/blob/main/investiq-metrics/README.md#tech-stack) in the project

-- Extracted Data in a variety of ways:
+* Extracted Data in a variety of ways:

-      - NSE Daily OHLC : RapidAPI
+    * **NSE Daily OHLC** : RapidAPI
-      - Global Market News : Alpha Vantage API
+    * **Global Market News Data** : Alpha Vantage API
-      - Indian Market News : Used Selenium hosted on EC2 to web scrape data from various sources like Yahoo and Google News.
+    * **Indian Market News Data** : Used Selenium hosted on EC2 to web scrape data from various sources like Yahoo and Google News.

-- Complete end to end automation of the entire ETL pipeline using Airflow hosted on EC2 server
+* Complete end to end automation of the entire ETL pipeline using Airflow hosted on EC2 server

 ### Project Architecture